 - b.
-All functional course and NCOPDS deferment or cancellation request must be submitted by the Brigade SMT to the USAREC Schools Manager via the "Schools Management" link on the G3 Training SharePoint homepage, NLT 30 days prior to the class start date.
-Requests must include: - (1) DA Form 4187 signed by Company, Battalion and Brigade Commanders should name on DA 4187 should match what is on the Common Access Card (CAC) (O-5 or above signature and recommendation; O-6 signature and recommendation for NCOPDS). - (2) BDE commander memo. - (3) BN Commander memo.
+All functional course deferment or cancellation request must be submitted by the Brigade SMT/MT to the USAREC Schools Managers via the "Schools Management" link on the G3 Training SharePoint homepage, NLT 30 days prior to the class start date.
+Requests must include: - (1) DA Form 4187 signed by Company, Battalion and Brigade Commanders.
+The name listed in the commander block will match what is on the Common Access Card (CAC) signature block. - c.
+All NCOPDS course deferment or cancellation request must be submitted using an IPPSA Personal Action Request (PAR) submitted by the Brigade SMT/MT to USAREC Schools Managers IPPSA User List.
+Requests must include: - (1) PAR routed through and signed by Company, Battalion and Brigade Commanders.

-- (4) SRB. - (5) DA Form 705 or a DA Form 705 from DTMS verified and signed by the soldier's company commander. - (6) DA Form 5500/5501 (if required). - (7) DA Form 1059 required if attending a NCOPD and was released from course. - (8) DA Form 4856 required for HT/WT failure or academic failure and any other documentation (as required). - c.
-All NCOPDS deferments/cancellations must be submitted to the USAREC Schools Manager routed through the USAREC CSM for review and submitted to the USAREC Deputy Commanding General for approval and then sent to HRC.
-Soldier scheduled for a PME course and subsequently does not attend, requires a DA G3, ETP.
-A Battalion Commander and Brigade Commander MFR outlining and justifying the deferment or cancellation must accompany the request.
-Any soldier that previously received a negative DA Form 1059 must receive an ETP from the USAREC CSM prior to rescheduling. - d.
+- (2) BDE commander memo. - (3) BN Commander memo. - (4) STP. - (5) DA Form 705 or a DA Form 705 from DTMS verified and signed by the soldier's company commander. - (6) DA Form 5500/5501 (if required). - (7) DA Form 1059 required if attending a NCOPD and was released from course. - (8) DA Form 4856 required for HT/WT failure or academic failure and any other documentation (as required). - d.
 Commanders and Command Sergeants Major are responsible for: - (1) Ensuring the Brigade Commander and Brigade Command Sergeant Major are aware of NCOPDS deferments or cancellations prior to submission. - (2) Interviewing all previously deferred soldiers to determine merit and justification for submitting a HQDA G3 exception for rescheduling. - (3) Interviewing any soldier who previously received a negative DA Form 1059 from any course prior to submitting an exception for rescheduling for that same course.